danny-ngo-2005/danny-ngo-2005.github.io/essays/typescript?-typescript!.md

   console.log("Hello World");
 ```

-While every language has an unanticipated disadvantage, they also have an area where they perform at their highest efficiency.
+While every language has an unanticipated disadvantage, there is also an area in which the language performs at their highest efficiency.

 ## Typescript!